Call 504-384-7870 to Get Help Today!

 - Cirrhosis (hardening of the liver)

 Other organs are also at risk, such as the pancreas, which makes harmful substances when in the presence of alcohol, resulting in pancreatitis.
 Cancer of the mouth, esophagus, throat, liver, and breasts can also occur.
-Your entire body is affected by alcohol, even rare incidents of binge drinking can weaken the immune system.
-This cause users to be vulnerable to diseases such as pneumonia and tuberculosis.
+Your entire body is affected by alcohol.
+Even rare incidents of binge drinking can weaken the immune system.
+This causes users to be vulnerable to diseases such as pneumonia and tuberculosis.